Substitute Decisions Act: Office of the Public Guardian and Trustee

-The Consent and Capacity Board
+Consent and Capacity Board

-A person who has been found incapable can appeal their finding before the Consent and Capacity Board.
+A person who has been found incapable with respect to property management can appeal their finding before the Consent and Capacity Board.
 This Board is Composed of public and professional members and will review the history of a person's finding of incapacity and any history since that time.
 Reviews are permitted on a more frequent basis when incapacity is first determined and then become more periodic once a set period of time has elapsed.
 A person is always eligible to have their capacity reviewed.

 Public versions of the reasons for decisions of the Consent and Capacity Board are published through CanLII and available in a searchable format on the CanLII website, but only the signed original in the Board file serves as the official version of the reasons for decisions.

 Regulatory bodies

 Since only regulated professionals are allowed to conduct capacity assessments, a person who believes that they have been treated unfairly by their assessor can lodge a complaint at the assessor's respective self-governing regulatory body.
 The self-governing bodies are: the College of Physicians and Surgeons of Ontario; the College of Psychologists of Ontario; The Colleges of Nurses of Ontario; The College of Social Workers and Social Service Workers and The Occupational Therapists College of Ontario.
-In addition, if a person feels that their lawyer has acted in a way that has caused them harm, they can contact the Law Society of Upper Canada.
+In addition, if a person feels that their lawyer has acted in a way that has caused them harm, they can contact the Law Society of Ontario.